-Whether you want to back up your Outlook.com account to Gmail or are moving away from Microsoft to Google, you are probably wondering how you can migrate Outlook to Gmail with the least possible effort.
+Whether you want to back up your Outlook.com account to Gmail or are switching from Microsoft to Google, you are probably wondering how you can transfer Outlook to Gmail with the least possible effort.

-Essentially, you have two options: you can transfer your Outlook emails to Gmail automatically or you can do that manually.
+Essentially, you have two options: you can migrate your Outlook emails to Gmail automatically or you can copy them manually.

-This article explains both options along with their benefits and downsides.
+This complete 2023 guide explains both migration options along with their benefits and downsides.
 Additionally, it provides some tips that may be useful after you have finished copying your content.

-How to copy emails from Outlook to Gmail
+How to copy emails from Outlook to Gmail.
+Choosing a migration method

-Depending on how much time and effort you are willing to devote to copying your content and how valuable your email history is to you, you can choose one of the following options:
+Depending on how much time and effort you are willing to devote to copying your content and how valuable your folder structure is to you, you can choose one of the following options:

 Option 1.
 Copy your Outlook emails automatically using VaultMe (recommended).

 Option 2.
-Transfer your Outlook emails to Gmail manually using a desktop app (a potentially slow and error-prone method).
+Transfer your Outlook emails to Gmail manually using a desktop app.

 Option 1: Copy your Outlook emails to Gmail automatically using VaultMe